Philippine House Special Committee on the North Luzon Growth Quadrangle

 The Philippine House Special Committee on the North Luzon Growth Quadrangle is a special committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on the policies and programs concerning the development of municipalities, cities, provinces and other local communities in the northwest Luzon area; and other actions to promote growth and expand avenues of economic cooperation with contiguous areas.

-Members, 18th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant until the House convenes for its first regular session on July 28.